w-A-L-L-e/BenfordsLawImages/README.md

 Some more screenshots and an explanation of the algorithm is here https://walter.schreppers.com/hobby_project/benfords_law

-Ow and last but definately not least: if you can find any mistakes or make improvements, feel free to put them in an issue, comment or pull request.
+Ow and last but definately not least: if you can find any mistakes or make improvements.
+Feel free to put them in an issue, comment or pull request.

 # Credits
 Jenke Goffa for taking that beautiful picture of a waterfall that also produces the nice benford curve.
 It's included in the